guywiddasnipah/Always-On-Screen-Crosshair/README.md

 ## [FEEDBACK]

-For all feedbacks and queries about this CSS file, please reach out to us at Discord
+For all feedbacks and queries about this CSS file, please reach out to us at Discord:

 - Biscuit#5113